-- Results of Hearing and Decision: Within sixty (60) days of the receipt of the complaint by the WDB Alliance for Equal Access committee and the Executive Board Committee, will issue a written decision to be forwarded to all parties involved Certified Mail, Return Receipt Requested.
+- Results of Hearing and Decision: Within sixty (60) days of the receipt of the complaint by the WDB EO Officer and the Executive Board Committee, will issue a written decision to be forwarded to all parties involved Certified Mail, Return Receipt Requested.
 The written decision will include the recommended resolution, a summary of factual evidence presented during the hearing, and the conclusions upon which the recommendation is based.
 The hearing committee must also concur with the Chief Local Elected Official (CLEO) to reach a consensus on the recommendation if the CLEO was not involved in the formal hearing.
 The written notification will include information for an appeal.
 If either party is dissatisfied with decision; either party may request a review by the Office of Workforce Development. - Review by Office of Workforce Development (OWD): Either party can request review of the decision or non-decision as if the following conditions have been met: - No decision was reached within 60 days (unless there has been an accepted extension on the timeline) - Either party is dissatisfied with the local Formal Hearing Decision

 An appeal must be received by the OWD within ninety (90) calendar days from the date the complaint was filed.
-Apeals of the Local Board Final Decision can be filed with:
+Appeals of the Local Board Final Decision can be filed with:

-Missouri Department of Higher Education - Office of Workforce Development State WIOA Equal Opportunity Officer 301 W. High Street P.O.
-Box 1087 Telephone (573)751-2428, Relay 711 or Fax (573)751-4088 Email: danielle.smith@dhewd.mo.gov
+Missouri Department of Higher Education - Office of Workforce Development State WIOA Equal Opportunity Officer 301 W. High Street